francofaa/digital-garden-jekyll-template/_wikis/1_argot/_drafts/Argot Cheat Sheet.md

 The enemy retreats and the victor gets to spread out, if they choose to: They may move any units from the victory hex to an adjacent non-enemy hex or bring in units from adjacent hexes into the victory hex.

 # What are the symbols in the top left corner of the blocks?
 Some blocks have special abilities.
+These are the Argoti special powers:

-- **Nistora Raiders, Hespero's Rakshasas:** Resilient: Ignores the first hit in combat.
+- **Nistora Raiders:** Resilient: Ignores the first hit in combat.
 - **Any Zulon unit:** Intimidating: On the first hit in combat, the enemy must success on a d6+0 morale check versus DC5 or be retreated.
 - **Charatos Bugbears:** Berserker: At the cost of 1 strength, the unit may roll double the amount of dice.